Contingencyplana/storybook_archipelago/grand_plan.md

 ## Tier‑1 page UX policy (Type‑1..4)

 - Inputs: Enter shows the scene via `story.describe_scene` (look/recap).
 L triggers Left, R triggers Right.
 Numeric keys (1–9) are preview‑only; they do not select.
+Inputs are case‑insensitive (document as L/R).
+Ctrl+C exits (playtester only).
 Hint: "Numbers preview only; use L/R or Enter."
 - Page previews: Always label pages explicitly as "[LEFT PAGE]" and "[RIGHT PAGE]" for accessibility.
   - Type‑1: illustrations/text on both sides (no lists).
   - Type‑2: numbered list on Left above text; Right shows illustration/text.
 Detect list items permissively: `1)`, `1.`, or `1-`.
 Keep lists small (≈3–6 items).